Rigidity around Poisson Submanifolds: Remarks, examples and applications

 \subsection{A global conflict}

-Theorem \ref{Main_Theorem_intro} does not exclude the case when the Poisson submanifold $S$ is the total space $M$, and the conclusion is that a compact Poisson manifold $(M,\pi)$ for which the Lie algebroid $T^*M$ is integrable by a compact groupoid $\mathcal{G}$ whose $s$-fibers have vanishing $H^2$ is globally rigid.
-Nevertheless, this result is useless, since the only example of such a manifold is $S^1$, for which the trivial Poisson structure is clearly rigid.
-In the case when $\mathcal{G}$ has 1-connected $s$-fibers, this conflict was pointed out in \cite{CrFe0}, for the general case, see \cite{teza}.
+Theorem \ref{Main_Theorem_intro} does not exclude the case when the Poisson submanifold $S$ is the total space $M$.
+In conclusion, a compact Poisson manifold $(M,\pi)$ for which $T^*M$ is integrable by a compact Lie groupoid whose $s$-fibers have trivial second de Rham cohomology is globally rigid.
+Nevertheless, this result is useless, since no such Poisson manifolds exist in dimension greater than one.
+In the case when the groupoid has 1-connected $s$-fibers, this conflict was pointed out in \cite{CrFe0}, and we explain below the general case.
+In symplectic geometry, this non-rigidity phenomenon is expressed by the fact that, on a compact symplectic manifold $(M,\omega)$, the symplectic structure allows the smooth deformation $t\omega$, for $t>0$, which is nontrivial because the symplectic volume changes.

+\begin{proposition} Consider a compact connected Poisson manifold $(M,\pi)$ for which $T^*M$ is integrable by a compact Lie groupoid $\mathcal{G}$ whose $s$-fibers have trivial second de Rham cohomology.
+Then $M$ is at most one-dimensional. \end{proposition}

+In the proof of the proposition we will use the following volume-function: \begin{lemma} Consider the setting of Proposition \ref{Proposition_one_dim}.
+The set $M^{\mathrm{reg}}$ where $\pi$ has maximal rank is open and dense.
+Every regular symplectic leaf $(S,\omega_S)\subset M^{\mathrm{reg}}$ has a finite holonomy group, which we denote by $\mathrm{Hol}(S)$, and a finite symplectic volume, which we denote by $\mathrm{Vol}(S)$.
+The following function is continuous: